 LOS ANGELES — “What does it look like for radical imagination to be put into the office of the presidency?” artist Constance Hockaday asked when describing her upcoming project Artists-In-Presidents: Fireside Chats for 2020.
 “For me, it’s not just about the presidency, but how we perform leadership and power.”

 Kicking off this Friday, September 18, the project features 50 artists, each of whom Hockaday asked to create a five-minute presidential address.
 Every Friday through November 13, a new batch of addresses will be released via podcast and radio broadcast available on the project website and through Apple podcasts.
-It is produced in conjunction with UCLA’s Center for the Art of Performance, where Hockaday developed the piece during her current residency there.
+It is produced in conjunction with UCLA’s Center for the Art of Performance (where Hockaday developed the piece during her current residency) and Stanford Live.
 UCLA CAP will host a livestreamed discussion with Hockaday and project participants Daniel Alexander Jones and Kristina Wong on Thursday evening.

 Although Artists-in-Presidents arrives alongside other politically focused artistic collaborations, like In Plain Site and Artists 4 Democracy, that are responding to our fraught moment, its origins predate the current administration.
 And like many of Hockaday’s previous projects, it started with a boat.
 Inspired by Franklin Delano Roosevelt’s fireside chats — radio addresses that the president began during the Great Depression to assuage the fears of an anxious public — Hockaday originally conceived of the project around 2015 as a kind of “floating social club” to take place aboard FDR’s retired presidential yacht.